sabrehagen/freecad-to-step/README.md

 1. Prepare - acquire the requisite files from the Stemn API.
 2. Build - run the build process (what this container does).
 3. Export - upload the build artefact(s) to a server accessible by Stemn.

-# Getting Started

-Run the `./build-container` script to build the Docker container.

-Run the `./run-pipeline.sh` script to run the build pipeline end to end.

-The output of the build pipeline will be stored in `freecad/export/output/output.url`.